 The CA Summit 2020: Grow chapter

-During the Grow chapter of the CA Summit, experts discussed ways in which business professionals can prepare for the future, build their personal brand and look after their mental wellbeing.
+Ahead of CA Summit 2021, revisit the Grow Chapter of last year’s event which saw experts discuss ways in which business professionals can prepare for the future, build their personal brand and look after their mental wellbeing.

 The CA Summit, held on 8 October, brought together the brightest minds from the worlds of finance, academia and the technology industry to deliver a series of challenging, thought-provoking and truly motivational seminars to inspire ICAS Members around the globe.

 Watch the Grow chapter